-- Spiral Holding LLC Board Member - National Association of Corporate Directors Board Leadership Fellow
+- Spiral Holding LLC Board Member

+- National Association of Corporate Directors Board Leadership Fellow

+- Southwest Strategies LLC Board Member

 Ms. Lehman is employed at Palladium Equity Partners, LLC, a private equity firm, as Partner, Palladium Heritage, where she leads Palladium's Heritage strategy, which is focused on companies in industrial and business services industries.
-Prior, she was Co-Founder and Managing Partner at Hilltop Private Capital, LLC and had previously served on the board of a private company in the rail services industry.
+Prior, she was Co-Founder and Managing Partner at Hilltop Private Capital, LLC.
 She has garnered more than 20 years of experience in private equity executive roles and Board memberships, including more than 15 public and private, profit and not-for-profit entities.
+Included in Ms. Lehman's prior Board roles are serving on the Board of a private company in the rail services industry and serving on the Board of Navient (NASDAQ: NAVI) from 2014 to 2022, with roles as Chair of the Risk Committee and service on the Compensation and Personnel Committee and the Governance Committee.
 Her background in capital allocation, financial analysis and business operations as well as her governance expertise positions her well to lead Stella-Jones' Board.